 Welcome to the Central Georgia Technical College Dental Hygiene Program homepage.
+We are excited to be able to offer CGTC students the opportunity to complete the Associate degree program at the North Campus OR the South Campus facilities.
 We hope you find this information helpful.
 Please feel free to contact us if you have any questions.

 Please click the picture above to view a video regarding the following about Dental Hygienists: Job Opportunities, Duties and Work Settings, Education and Licensure, Skill Sets Needed, Career Advantages, Job Satisfaction, Pay and Benefits, Response from Dental Hygiene Students

 Faculty and Staff

 Pamela Mazaris, Dental Hygiene Instructor

 FAX - (478) 757-3489